back BACK

 Insects, Snakes, and Predators

 Oh my!
 Mosquitoes can be found at most places we will be visiting, so protective clothing or repellent is highly recommended.
 Biting flies and sand fleas will likely be encountered at various locations as well.
-There are several species of Rattlesnaek in Utah, but we have not encountered them on any tours.
+There are several species of Rattlesnake in Utah, but we have not encountered them on any tours.
 With that being said, please be aware it is possible to encounter them.
 And lastly, there are both Black Bear and Cougar in the Mountain West, but in 15+ years of guiding I have never encountered either during a tour!

 Non-bird Highlights

-• Zion National Park
+• Upper Zion National Park

 • Red Cliffs